nhs-ciao/ciao-poc-kent/Journal.md

 For the purposes of this POC base services will be deployed, configured and installed directly from their playbook to allow testing, before moving onto the application services.

-For a singleton install (everything on one host) the ansible playbook to use is USER@EASTKENT `~/ciao-poc-kent/playbooks/ciao-s-base.yml`
+For a singleton install (everything on one host) the Ansible playbook to use is USER@EASTKENT `~/ciao-poc-kent/playbooks/ciao-s-base.yml`

 Run the platbook: